$4.8 Million Settlement For Death Of 31 Year Old Chicago Mother

 According to the suit, the hospital allegedly:

 - Failed to properly monitor her labor and delivery

 - Failed to timely perform a caesarian section

 - Failed to timely monitor and treat blood loss following her caesarian delivery.

 The Defendants collectively agreed to settle this cause of action for $4,800,000.00.

 The birth of a child should be a joyous occasion.
 Mothers place their trust in their doctors and their hospitals to offer the care required for a safe delivery and healthy child.
 However, when doctors are negligent or do not follow the steps necessary for safe labor, you have the right to require justice.
-At Power Rogers & Smith, our experienced Chicago medical malpractice lawyers can review your case and see if you have enough evidence for a trial.
+At Power Rogers & Smith, our experienced medical malpractice team can review your case and see if you have enough evidence for a trial.
 We have helped some of our clients recover millions in reparation.